Super-Sexy-Pump-Team/MotorSerialController/README.md

 - ESP32-S3 Board (S3-DevKitC-1-N32R8V recommended)

 ### Hardware Setup
+The RX/TX lines need to be connected between the MCU and the Castle Serial Links, but a few intermediate steps are required.
+Because the serial links use 5V logic, a generic level converter is needed to step it down to 3.3V to avoid damaging the boards.
+Also since all connected ESCs will try to send a response after each command, a multiplexer is needed to avoid collisions and ensure you are reading from the right device.

-Connect the components as seen schematic below.
+The complete schematic is shown below.
 Click on the image to view an interactive version.

 <div style="position: relative; width: 100%; padding-top: calc(max(56.25%, 400px));">